About the Sports Concussion Program

 There are two stages to the services offered through the Sports Concussion Program: baseline testing and post-concussion management.

-If you have a suspected concussion, we would like to see you at least 24 hours after the concussion occurred, preferably no more that one week after the concussion.
-This time period will allow your symptoms to subside slightly and perhaps you will regain back some of your functions.
-Until your appointment, you should rest, physically and mentally.
-Be sure to write down your symptoms until you see our team.
-Please note that misconceptions such as staying up all night are untrue and can actually be harmful.
+If you have a suspected concussion, we would like to see you at least 24 hours after the concussion occurred, preferably no more than one week after the concussion.
+This time period will allow your symptoms to subside slightly and perhaps you will regain some of your function. .
+For the first 24-48 hours after your injury you should allow your brain to rest, physically and mentally.
+Some general recommendations are to avoid electronics on small screens (such as smartphones), avoid mental challenges that seem difficult or trigger your symptoms, and get plenty of quality sleep at night and with naps during the day if needed.
+Emerging research is demonstrating that too much cognitive rest for longer than 48 hours after injury may not be beneficial, and in fact may be detrimental to your overall recovery.
+Please note that misconceptions such as waking an injured person throughout the night are untrue and can actually be harmful.
 Be sure to limit activities that cause symptoms, such as headaches or dizziness.
 This includes refraining from activities such as video games, computer work, television, or texting if they cause your symptoms to get worse.
 Try to keep a regular schedule and get a full night of sleep.
+Be sure to write down your symptoms until you see our team.

 On your appointment date, you will come in for a physical exam by one of our specialists.
 He or she will ask you about your concussion history, any changes you've noticed in your daily functions like sleeping, eating, or your moods, and what symptoms you've been experiencing.
-They will also want to know what activities seem to bring on the symptoms.
-At that time, you will do your neurocognitive and balance testing to see if there is any change from your baseline scores for visual, verbal, cognitive, balance, and behavioral functions.
+They will also want to know what activities seem to trigger your symptoms.
+At that time, you will do your neurocognitive and balance testing.
+If you have completed baseline testing, our providers will assess if there is any change from your baseline scores for visual, verbal, cognitive, balance, and behavioral functions.
 If you do not have baseline testing results in your file, your results will be compared to standard scores for people in your age category.
-Your tests results will be read immediately by one of our specialists.
-The combined results of your physical exam and neurocognitive testing will guide our plan of care for your concussion.
-After all of the results have been analyzed you will meet with one of our specialists to discuss your plan of care.
-You may also be asked to stop doing physical and mental activities that cause your symptoms to reappear.
+Your test results will be read immediately by one of our specialists.
+The combined results of your physical exam and neurocognitive testing will guide our plan of care for your concussion, including how to safely resume physical and cognitive activities.
+You may be asked to stop doing physical and mental activities that cause your symptoms to reappear until your brain has demonstrated more recovery from your injury.

 - Why Choose Dartmouth-Hitchcock Orthopaedics?